 However, even if we are part of a simulation, that does not mean we can just kick back and do nothing.
-Do you want to be one of the few and far between who do good and responsible things, and earn your keep, or do you want to become contemporary humdrum or evil to later be tossed out when it comes time to sieve out what's worth harvesting from the simulation?
+Do you want to be one of the few and far between who do good and responsible things, and earn your keep, or do you want to become just another contemporary indulgent person satisfying your instincts for excess comfort, high status in your tribe or culture, mating, maximum power and ego gratification, or even evil, the humdrum lower level animal instinctual/emotional selfishness to later be tossed out when it comes time to sieve out what's worth harvesting from the simulation?

 I can be OK with use, not abuse, especially when the source is clearly cited,